Aakash2003jain/GroupChatStoryGeneration/README.md

 ## Getting Started on Google Colab
 1. **Open the Notebook in Google Colab**
-     You can run the project directly in Google Colab by opening the notebook from your GitHub repository.If the notebook is stored locally, upload it to Colab by selecting File > Upload notebook.
+     You can run the project directly in Google Colab by opening the notebook from your GitHub repository.If the notebook is stored locally, upload it to Colab.

 2.**Install Required Dependencies**
     Run the following command in a Colab code cell to install the necessary libraries: